dalcorso/thermo_pw/thermo_pw_help.md

 PP_AEWFC_REL.
 * I usually change line 400 of Modules/read_namelists.f90 of QE6.7
 restoring the old default diago_david_ndim=4.
+* At line 170 of atomic/src/imput_upf.f90 exchange the calls to call set_pawsetup and CALL radial_grid_copy to have the atomic paw tests working again in QE6.7.

 **Patches for thermo_pw.1.4.0**:
 <br>